bazel-contrib/bazel-lib/docs/copy_directory.md

 The rule uses a Bash command on Linux/macOS/non-Windows, and a cmd.exe command on Windows (no Bash is required).

+NB: See notes on [copy_file](./copy_file.md#choosing-execution-requirements) regarding `execution_requirements` settings for remote execution.
+These settings apply to the rules below as well.

 <a id="copy_directory"></a>